yehia67/documentation/wallets/0.1/trinity/how-to-guides/verify-trinity-desktop.md

-# Verify your Trinity Desktop download
+# Verify your Trinity desktop download

-**When you download Trinity Desktop, you may want to verify its authenticity to make sure that you downloaded the correct one from the IOTA Foundation GitHub repository.**
+**When you download Trinity Desktop, you may want to verify its authenticity to make sure that you downloaded the correct one from the IOTA Foundation GitHub repository.
+In this guide, you learn how to verify Trinity desktop downloads.**

 To verify the authenticity of Trinity Desktop, you can use the SHA256 hash and code signature.
 Instructions for both of these steps differ, depending on your operating system.